githubteacher/developers-april-2016/Roskilde.md

 ### Things to do
 Watch a movie on Ro's torv - kinorostorv.dk
-Join the Rodkilde Festival in Jun for some great music
+Join the Roskilde Festival in June for some great music

 ### Places to Stay
+Several OK htoels around the city